wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 ```

 This sets the cipher padding to 1 character.
 Just kidding!
 This is a boolean, which ENABLES padding in the cipher.
 The short story is that the aes
-block cipher algorithm mentioned above requires its' input to be an EXACT multiple of the block size.
+block cipher algorithm mentioned above requires its input to be an EXACT multiple of the block size.
 Setting this to 1 allows for variance in the size of the data being encrypted.
 If you're very interested: read the full [documentation](http://ruby-doc.org/stdlib-1.9.3/libdoc/openssl/rdoc/OpenSSL/Cipher.html#method-i-padding-3D)

 ---